ned14/pcpp/README.rst

       --passthru-comments   Pass through comments unmodified
       --passthru-magic-macros
-                            Pass through double underscore magic macros unmodified --disable-auto-pragma-once
+                            Pass through double underscore magic macros unmodified --passthru-includes <regex>
+                            Regular expression for which #includes to not expand.
+                            #includes, if found, are always executed
+      --disable-auto-pragma-once
                             Disable the heuristics which auto apply #pragma once to #include files wholly wrapped in an obvious include